WinVector/rquery/extras/SparkR.md

 Example
 -------

-Let's imagine that we run a food delivery business, and we are interested in what types of cuisines ('Mexican', 'Chinese', etc) our customers prefer.
+For our next example let's imagine that we run a food delivery business, and we are interested in what types of cuisines ('Mexican', 'Chinese', etc) our customers prefer.
 We want to sum up the number of orders of each cuisine type (or `restaurant_type`) by customer and compute which cuisine appears to be their favorite, based on what they order the most.
 We also want to see how strong that preference is, based on what fraction of their orders is of their favorite cuisine.

 We'll start with a table of orders, which records order id, customer id, and restaurant type.